 Where Is The Funeral, Memorial, Or Scattering Service Taking Place?

-If it’s a house of worship, you can always call to ask.
+You can always call to ask if it’s a house of worship.
 A church graveyard might call for something more formal than a gathering at the waterfront or a local park.
 Wear appropriate shoes—heels tend to sink into the grass.

 Where Is the After-Service Gathering?

-If it’s at a fancy restaurant vs. a local diner, you have your answer.
-Wear something you’d be comfortable attending the after-service gathering in, and consider bringing a change of shoes.
+You have your answer if it’s at a fancy restaurant vs. a local diner.
+Wear something you’d be comfortable attending the after-service gathering, and consider bringing a change of shoes.

 Are You Participating in the Funeral or Memorial Service?

-Simply call whoever is coordinating service arrangements and ask.
-It could be the funeral director, clergy, family members, or a friend.
-Any of these people will be able to clue you into what’s appropriate.
+Call the person coordinating service arrangements and ask.
+This could be the funeral director, clergy, family members, or friends.
+Any of these people will be able to tell you what’s appropriate.

 What’s the Weather Forecast?